georgianacaliman/MeteorShowerProject/README.md

 # MeteorShowerProject

-## Meteor shower predictions for a certain city
+## Meteor shower predictions for a certain city using machine learning

 Comets, Moon phases, and place on Earth influence the observation of the meteor showers.